- Philip McClure, PT, PhD, FAPTA, Professor and Chair

-Arcadia’s entry-level program runs over a three-year period.
+Arcadia’s entry-level program runs over approximately a two-year period.
+The program is now offered through two different pathways - the residential program is composed entirely of on-campus learning experiences, while the hybrid pathway is composed of a combination of online and on-campus learning experiences.
 The Doctor of Physical Therapy curriculum is designed to create practitioners as specified in the American Physical Therapy Association Vision Statement for Physical Therapy 2020, who are doctors of physical therapy and who may be board-certified specialists.

 Physical therapy is a healthcare profession whose practitioners evaluate, treat and instruct individuals in order to prevent or overcome the effects of disease or injury.
 Physical therapists work in a variety of settings, including acute care hospitals, rehabilitation hospitals, outpatient centers, individual homes, skilled nursing facilities and the public school system.
 Patients of all ages, from newborn to elderly, may be encountered.
 Physical therapists also work as educators, researchers and consultants.
 Physical therapy is an integral part of today’s changing healthcare system.
 Practitioners serve in a range of capacities—they may be a patient’s entry point into the health-care system as they conduct appropriate screening and examination techniques and make professional assessments.
 Clinical practice is based on theory and/or evidence.

 Physical therapy is a profession that offers a lifetime of satisfaction in helping people to function more effectively.
 Each patient presents a new challenge, and the constantly changing clinical situations provide for a stimulating and exciting career.